PIXELZIAN/DnD-Retailer/README.md

 A web page that sell DnD goods

-the NavBar has 6 link to they are (Home, Shop, Cart, Checkout, About Us and Sign In)
+the NavBar has 6 link to they are (Home, Shop, Cart, About Us and Sign In)

 Home page will have information about DnD and